ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property inidicates the percentage of a hot area in an LRU list in a SQL plan cache.
+This property indicates the percentage of a hot area in an LRU list in a SQL plan cache.
 A HOT area in an LRU list is a separate portion of an LRU list in a SQL plan cache in which plans that are referred to frequently are saved.

 This property can be changed using the ALTER SYSTEM statement while the system is running.